 - Passing up face-to-face activities for screen time activities.
 Another major red flag is when you see your child passing up normal opportunities for socialization or outside play

-- Before giving your student access to a new game, ask them to explain why they want to play it.
+- Before giving your students access to a new game, ask them to explain why they want to play it.
 Then, spend some time playing the game on your own and decide if it is safe for your family to play.
 Know that your child has perhaps already played it at their friend’s house

 - Schedule game time and set time limits beforehand